magmo/apps/packages/tictactoe/notes/channel_logic.md

 ```

-Note that moving into `XPlaying` from `PlayAgainMeSecond` is accompanied by assigning the stake to the moving player; during inconclusive play, the signing player takes twice the stake from the previous player, thereby assiging the stake to themselves; a penalty-free exit is possible from `PlayAgainMeFirst` or `PlayAgainMeSecond`, in the sense that the resolutions have not yet changed from the previous round..
+Note that moving into `XPlaying` from `PlayAgainMeSecond` is accompanied by assigning the stake to the moving player; during inconclusive play, the signing player takes twice the stake from the previous player, thereby assiging the stake to themselves; a penalty-free exit is possible from `PlayAgainMeFirst` or `PlayAgainMeSecond`, in the sense that the resolutions have not yet changed from the previous round.

+Next, take a look at the document on [application logic](./app_logic.md).